ShantanuKodgirwar/bayalign/README.md

 🛠️ *work-in-progress* 🛠️

-*Bayalign* is a lightweight JAX-based library for rigid point cloud registration using efficient Bayesian inference via geodesic slice sampling on the sphere (GeoSSS) for inference.
+*Bayalign* is a lightweight JAX-based library for rigid point cloud registration using efficient Bayesian inference via geodesic slice sampling on the sphere (GeoSSS).
 See the package [`geosss`](https://github.com/microscopic-image-analysis/geosss) for details.

 The package is tailored for any rigid registration problem (currently doesn't support translation estimation) and has mainly been motivated from a scientific application such as Cryo-EM where the goal is to estimate the rotation of a 3D structure that best aligns with noisy or partial 2D projections.